Oyelowo/surreal-orm/README.md

    ```bash
    cargo run -- init --name "initial_migration" -r
    ```
-   This initializes the migrations directory with a reversible migration named "initial_migration".
+   Initializes the migrations directory with a reversible migration named "initial_migration".
-   Omit the `-r` flag if you want up only migrations.
+   Omit the -r flag for unidirectional migrations.

 2. **Generate Migrations:**
    ```bash
    cargo run -- gen --name "add_users_table"
    ```
    Generates a new migration file named "add_users_table".
-   Notice that we do not need to include the `-r` or `--reversiable` flag.
-   Because we specified whether we want a reversible or non-reversible migration when we initialized, the migration type is automatically detected subsequently.
+   The migration type (reversible or non-reversible) is automatically detected based on the initial setup.

 3. **Apply Migrations Up:**
+   Various strategies for applying migrations, including applying till latest, by number, or till a specified migration.

    ```bash
    # Applies all pending till latest by default
    cargo run -- up